-Historical GameStop entered into an "operating agreement" with Barnes & Noble, pursuant to which we operate the existing video game departments in ten Barnes & Noble stores.
-We pay Barnes & Noble a licensing fee equal to 7.0% of the aggregate gross sales of each such department.
-In fiscal 2006, Barnes & Noble charged us approximately \$996,000 in connection with our operation of such departments in Barnes & Noble stores.
+GameStop entered into an "operating agreement" with Barnes & Noble, pursuant to which we operate the existing video game departments in nine Barnes & Noble stores.
+We pay a license fee to Barnes & Noble on the gross sales of such departments.
+We deem the license fee to be reasonable and based upon terms equivalent to those that would prevail in an arm's length transaction.
+In fiscal 2008, Barnes & Noble charged us approximately \$1,276,000 in connection with our operation of such departments in Barnes & Noble stores.